IskXCr/CG-Course-Misc/GAMES-202/readme.md

 The corresponding English version can be found at [Course Website - CS292f - Real-Time High Quality Rendering](https://sites.cs.ucsb.edu/~lingqi/teaching/cs292f.html).

+### Notes

+Notes can be found under the folder `./Notes`

+### Assignments & Projects

+Prompts for assignments and projects can be found in the last section of this document.

+Their implementation can be found in the corresponding directory.

 ## About This Repository

 This repository contains my notes, assignments and projects for GAMES202 conducted by Prof. Lingqi Yan.